Is PrEP Right For Me?

 How long does it take for PrEP to start working?

 Is PrEP safe?
-Are there side-effects?
+What are there side-effects?

 Does PrEP protect against other sexually transmitted infections (STIs)?